-It won’t have gone unnoticed that the cost of fuel in the UK is currently reaching record highs and shows no signs of slowing any time soon.
+It won’t have gone unnoticed that the cost of fuel in the UK, though has receded ever so slightly from it’s record highs last year, is still ridiculously expensive.

 This of course will affect all motorhome hire customers and maybe an extra cost that they hadn’t anticipated when initially booking their campervan holiday.